Heuluck/Heuluck/README.md

 ### Hi there 👋 I'm Heuluck from NanChang University
 - 🔭 I’m currently working on several front-end projects with React or VanillaJS
-- 📚 I'm learning React by myself and also learning C++ at school
+- 📚 I'm learning React by myself and also learning Java & C++ at school
 - 🐾 Fond of Furry culture, join some furry cons from time to time
 - 📫 How to reach me: Simply sending e-mails to heuluck@outlook.com
 #### I am also an NCUHOMER working for NCUHOME